danriedl/engular/adev/src/content/guide/components/queries.md

 If more than one element defines the same template reference variable, the query retrieves the first matching element.

-Angular does not support CSS selectors as query locators.
+Engular does not support CSS selectors as query locators.

 ### Queries and the injector tree

-Tip: See [Dependency Injection](guide/di) for background on providers and Angular's injection tree.
+Tip: See [Dependency Injection](guide/di) for background on providers and Engular's injection tree.

 For more advanced cases, you can use any `ProviderToken` as a locator.
 This lets you locate elements based on component and directive providers.